Ambivalent Attachment: What Is It, And What Do You Need To Know?

 Understanding ambivalent attachment

 When it comes to attachment, you need to know the types of attachment that are healthy for your child.
 As parents, it is essential to know how to foster secure attachment.
 You also need to know which types of attachment are unhealthy so you can make sure that your child is better prepared for the future.
-When it comes to ambivalent attachment or anxious-ambivalent attachment, you want to ensure you are actively working to minimize forming this type of attachment with someone, particularly your child(ren).
+When it comes to ambivalent attachment or anxious-ambivalent attachment, you want to ensure you are actively working to minimize forming this type of insecure attachment with someone, particularly your child(ren).

 Getty

-How do i help my child with ambivalent attachment?
+How do I help my child with ambivalent attachment?

 Understanding attachment theory